Season 3, Episode 7

-I've been coaching leaders for a long time, because my background is human resources.
+I've been coaching leaders for a long time because my background is human resources.
 And so I've been the internal resource that everybody goes to.
-So it's a it's almost like being the internal social worker in a way.
-And so I thought I had done a lot of self development.
-In fact, I had checked all these things off my list, you see, because I had this idea that that was something you know, I fixed that I fixed that.
-But at the time that I reached my rock bottom, I had stopped all of the practices that had really made me feel good.
+So it's it's almost like being the internal social worker in a way.
+And so I thought I had done a lot of self-development.
+I had checked all these things off my list, you see, because I had this idea that that was something you know, I fixed that I fixed that.
+But at the time that I reached rock bottom, I had stopped all of the practices that had made me feel good.
 One by one, I had just kind of sunk back into old patterns and practices.
-And the issue was that I was so achievement oriented.
+And the issue was that I was so achievement-oriented.
 I was keeping myself busy.
 I didn't even know that I had been suffering from chronic depression for decades, until I was no longer going 150 miles an hour, constantly,

 Michael Kithcart: 10:15

 yes, that often happens, right?
 Like you have to, you have to get quiet, you have to slow down, to have a lot of things be revealed to yourself.
 And was it at this moment, like, what helped you identify as a perfectionist and to start recovering from it?

 So I knew perfectionism was there.
 But I, it was more of this vicious inner critic that was telling me I wasn't good enough, that said, my family would be better off without me.
 And that was the first thing that I dealt with was befriending this inner voice that I had.
 And all sorts of practices.
 And, and this led me down to, I would say, an awareness of this is not just me, it's all perfectionists have this supercritical inner voice that tells us we're not good enough.